ajaygunalan/ajaygunalan.github.io/_includes/main.md

 <br>

-**Why Mechtronics?**
+**Why Opto-Mechtronics?**

-An Inter-disciplinary field involving deisgn, optimisation, systems and controls, MEMS, optics, electronics and a cool hardware aroused excitement and passion in me to pursue research in mechtronic system.
-I would call myself a **Mechatronics Researchist** who loves to build sensors and actuators.
+An Inter-disciplinary field involving mechanical, electronics , optics, MEMS, optimisation, systems and controls, and a cool hardware aroused excitement and passion in me to pursue research in  Opto-Mechtronics system.

 <br>

-**My Goal?**
+**What do I do?**

-My ultimate goal is to solve real-world problems especially in the field of healthcare enabling better diagnostic and surgical procedure.
-To achieve that, we need better sensors and actuators, especially for medical robots.
+I would call myself a **Opto-Mechatronics Devotee** who is dedicated to the process of creating sensors and actuators for solving real-world problems especially in the field of healthcare enabling better diagnostic and surgical procedures.

 <br>